-“Five Rules of Design Thinking to Reach All Students” is coming to the 2019 Ohio Educational Technology Conference!
-My friend and colleague, Tyler Erwin, will join me to lead this three-hour “Deep Dive” session on Tuesday, February 12, from 1:30-4:30pm in Room A224-225.
-You must be a registered OETC attendee to participate in this workshop.
+“Five Rules of Design Thinking to Reach All Students” is coming to the Summer Technology Institute at the Patton College of Education, Ohio University.
+You must be a registered Summer Tech Institute attendee to participate in this workshop.
+Registration information coming soon!

 Designing Education produces “The 90-Second Integrationist” podcast!
 Each episode is no more than a minute and a half.
 Find us in iTunes, Google Play, and Stitcher.